-Simon Ponsford (countertenor) is an established soloist and recitalist throughout this country and sings with several international ensembles, notably the Monteverdi Choir and The Tallis Scholars.
-He has been a soloist with choral societies and chamber choirs from across the UK in venues including St John’s Smith Square, Gloucester Cathedral, King’s Place and Westminster Abbey.
-Simon lives in south London and is a Lay Vicar in the choir of Westminster Abbey; a role that combines daily service singing with performing at significant national occasions, on tours, on radio and television broadcasts, and in concerts both as a member of the choir and as a soloist.
+Simon Ponsford (countertenor) is an established soloist and recitalist throughout this country and sings with several international ensembles, most frequently with the Monteverdi Choir.
+He has been a soloist with choral societies and chamber choirs from across the UK and abroad in venues including St John’s Smith Square, King’s Place, Westminster Abbey and Hong Kong City Hall.
+Simon is a Lay Vicar in the choir of Westminster Abbey; a role that combines daily service singing with performing at significant national occasions, on radio and television broadcasts, and in concerts both as a member of the choir and as a soloist.

 Coming from a musical family in Gloucestershire, Simon started singing at a young age in Gloucester Cathedral Choir.
 He went on to study at King’s College, Cambridge, reading for a degree in English Literature whilst being a Choral Scholar in King’s world famous chapel choir.
 From Cambridge Simon moved to Windsor Castle and spent five years singing in the choir of St George’s Chapel, before moving to the Abbey in 2013.

 Whilst at Windsor, Simon undertook a postgraduate MA at the Royal Academy of Music, where he studied with Michael Chance and took part in masterclasses given by Ann Murray and Helmut Deutsch.
 On graduating with Distinction, he was awarded the S & M Eyres Wilson Scholarship and a Diploma of the Royal Academy of Music for outstanding performance.